ndabAP/assocentity/README.md

 ### Tokenization

-If you provide your own tokenizer you must implement the interface with the method `Tokenize` signature and the following signature:
+If you provide your own tokenizer you must implement the interface with the method `Tokenize` and the following signature:

 ```go
 type Tokenizer interface {